Skip to Content

 Once I found this balance for myself and my family, I knew I wanted to share my vision of a different way of eating with others so that they too could realize how accessible and life changing simple cooking can truly be and how eating does not need to be something that is contaminated by guilt, regret, or judgment.

-What This Healthy Food Blogger Really Eats
+What A Health Food Blogger Really Eats

 Yes, I eat lots of fruits, vegetables, lean protein, whole grains, and home-cooked foods, but in the interest of life balance, taste, and desire, I also eat foods that some would label as “bad” or junk.”
 Here are some things that this health food blogger really eats that might surprise you: